High Functioning PTSD and Trauma

 Success in Professional Life Does Not Mean PTSD is Gone

 At some point, life may have intervened and it didn’t happen necessarily the way you thought it would.
 While your nervous system might be vigilant for the next threat, you might have emotional numbness or feel emotionally challenged.
 However, you may still have a successful professional life because you can keep your trauma separate from this area of your life.
+Particularly in the case of those suffering from religious trauma, but also for other causes of trauma, high functioning in daily life can make the struggle internally all but invisible.

 This is one of the main reasons why someone may go quite some time without seeking expert help for PTSD.
 After all, it does not incapacitate them so it must not be that bad.
 This is faulty thinking and could compound the effects of your trauma over the years that you refused treatment.